NicoJanE/NicoJanE/README.md

 <br>

-## What interests me currently
+## What Interests me Currently
-Here a list for myself:
+Here’s a list of technologies and topics I'm currently exploring or working with:
 - .NET
   - Core
   - MAUI